 I should mention that the show is not a step-by-step assembly guide.
 In the video, one of the crossmember plates is shown being bent on the bench.
 The slotted rack mount is shown on the right, but our instructions and installation videos tell you to bend the plate down with the slot on the left.
 It’s a small step that makes a big difference – I’m glad Kevin caught it before it was welded in the truck.
 This is 100% necessary for rack clearance at the input shaft, as well as proper positioning of the rack.
 The slotted hole allows the use of either a 74-78 manual rack, or a later model power rack.
 When they install it later in the show, the crossmember has the slotted rack mount on the left.

 I really like how they centered the wheels in the fenders to measure wheelbase – this is a really good idea because from the factory, Chevrolet wasn’t too concerned with centering the wheels in the opening, and usually not until the truck is lowered to a “nicer” ride height does this become more obvious.
 Getting the ride height and wheelbase established before you measure to trim the crossmember is key.
 At the end of the show, they were talking about how they could lower it if it’s not sitting where they want it after it settles… with shorter springs, etc. When the truck was mocked up at ride height and they measured the frame/spindle centerline, that’s when their ride height was determined.
 At that height, the lower control arm should be level.
 It could have been set up lower at that point, and then a spring with a different rate could be used to get the truck sitting so the lower control arm is level.

 If you’re around next weekend (10th and 11th of October), please check out Trucks!TV on Powerblock again when they install our rear four link kit on the same truck.

 Thanks to Kevin and Ryan from Trucks!TV for the install!

-To see more Mustang II installation/ assembly videos, please click here and scroll down a little.
+To see more Mustang II installation/ assembly videos, please click the part below.